dqnyb/Async-Web-Server/README.md

 ---

 ## Project Structure

-aws/
-├── main.c # Main loop and connection handler
+- main.c contains the main loop and connection handling logic.

-├── aws.h # Struct definitions and state machine
+- aws.h defines core data structures and the server’s finite state machine.

-├── static/ # Static files (e.g., index.html, style.css)
-├── dynamic/ # Dynamic files served via AIO
-├── utils/
-│ ├── debug.h # Debug macros (logging, color print)
+- The static/ directory holds static files such as index.html and style.css served directly over HTTP.

+- The dynamic/ directory is used for dynamic content served using Linux Asynchronous I/O.

+- debug.h for logging macros and color-coded output,

-│ ├── util.h # Generic helper functions
+- util.h for miscellaneous helper functions,

-│ ├── sock_util.c # Socket setup utilities
-│ ├── w_epoll.h # Epoll wrapper for readability
-├── Makefile # Build script
-├── README.md # This file
+- sock_util.c for socket creation and setup,

+- w_epoll.h as a wrapper around epoll to simplify usage.

+- The Makefile provides build automation for the entire project.

+- README.md (this file) contains project documentation.

 ---